Arksine/katapult/README.md

 The `interface` option defaults to `can0` if omitted.
 The `firmware` option defaults to `~/klipper/out/klipper.bin`.
 The `uuid` must be specified unless the user is running a query with `-q`.

+## CanBoot Deployer

+The CanBoot deployer allows a user to overwrite their existing bootloader with CanBoot, allowing modification and updates without a programmer.
+It is *strongly* recommended that an alternate recovery (programmer, DFU, etc) method is available in the event that something goes wrong during deployment.
+If coming from a stock bootloader it is also recommended that the user create a backup before proceeding.

+To build the deployer set the `Build CanBoot deployment application` option in the menuconfig to your existing bootloader offset.
+The additional settings apply to the CanBoot binary, configure them just as you would without the deployer.
+Save your settings and build with `make`.

+This will result in an additional binary in the `out` folder, `deployer.bin`.
+Flash `deployer.bin` with your existing bootloader (SD Card, HID, an older version of CanBoot, etc).
+Once complete, the deployer should reset the device and enter CanBoot.
+Now you are ready to use CanBoot to flash an application, such as Klipper.

 ## Notes
 - It is recommended to USB CAN device flashed with